 All iDRY kilns use a vacuum to create a pressure gradient between the shell and the core of the wood.
 Conventional drying methods rely on moisture differential or gradient to move the water from the wetter core toward the dryer shell.
 This can be a slow process since the operator must be careful not to over dry the shell or degrade will result.
 The iDRY achieves its fast drying rates by maintaining a small differential between the shell and the core moisture contents throughout the drying period.
 Typically, the core of the wood is essentially at atmospheric pressure, while the shell of the wood is at a much reduced pressure, causing the water to flow toward the shell more rapidly.

 When drying lumber it is necessary to increase the temperature while maintaining a vacuum.
 This causes the environment within the dryer to become superheated and therefore the equilibrium moisture content is reduced causing the moisture from the wood to convert to water vapor at the reduced pressure.
-The moisture from the wood can then be condensed and removed from the pressure vessel and drained via the vacuum pump.
+The moisture from the wood can then be condensed and removed from the pressure vessel and drained via the floor drain or vacuum pump.

 We cannot believe anyone has read this far.
 The guy who wrote this didn’t even read this far…